 Multi-stakeholder collaboration Focus The Round Table for Responsible Soy (RTRS) Promotes responsible soy production, processing, trade and use.
 Develops and implements global certification standards for sustainable soy.
 The Retailer Soy Group (RSG) A non-competitive group of retail companies committed to increasing the use of sustainable soy in their products, aiming to make sustainable soy the norm and increase transparency in the soy supply chains.
-Transitioning farming systems: Sustainable Agriculture Initiative (SAI) Regenerating Ahold Delhaize was a founding member of the SAI's "Regenerating Together" group and subsequent program.

-The working group has members

-spanning food value chains

-of a regenerative agriculture
+Transitioning farm ing systems: Sustainable Agriculture Initiative (SAI) Regenerating Together Group Ahold Delhaize was a founding member of the SAI's "Regenerating Together" group and subsequent program.
+The working group has members spanning food value chains and supports the development of a regenerative agriculture framework.

-framework.